-Students must meet state and school requirements, successfully complete a Career-Focused Internship Project, a School-to-Career internship, and complete a 2-year program at B.H.S. in the C.T.E.
+Students must meet state and school requirements, successfully complete an internship as part of Capstone Project, a School-to-Career internship, and complete a 2-year program at B.H.S. in the C.T.E.
 Program and become certified, if available.

 This type of diploma will prepare students for admission into most community colleges or other post-graduate vocational prep programs.
-It will be recommended that sophomores complete career inventories during their sophomore year to determine the best direction to head towards in their future academic career.
+It will be recommended that sophomores complete career inventories during their sophomore year to determine the best direction to head toward in their future academic career.
 This type of diploma will require a minimum of 4 career-technical education credits.
-The student must also earn the industry-recognized credential if it is provided to them (such as welding, auto, nursing).
+The student must also earn the industry-recognized credential if it is provided to them (such as welding, auto, and nursing).
 This is a diploma intended for those students who chose a career-technical focus for their high school career path.
 Students must complete at least 27 credits which should include a School-to-Career internship.